Hasse diagrams

 \pcauset{7,6,...,1} % to insert a 7-antichain

-The diagrams are created with TikZ, so that there are plenty of additional options to label, restyle, and combine the graphics with other TikZ code.
-You may find more information in the package manual on CTAN and the package repository on GitHub.
+The diagrams are type-set with TikZ, so that there are plenty of additional options to label, restyle, and combine the graphics with other TikZ code.
+You may find more information in the package manual via CTAN and the package repository on GitHub.

 Online editor: PrOSET